mdavezac/LaDa/sphinx-doc/source/userguide/crystal.rst

 as done above, first inserting the x, y, and z cartesian coordinates and then the atomic occupation.

 .. note:: Cartesian or fractional coordinates?
 Ask the question no more.
-LaDa
+Pylada
           *always* expects cartesian coordinates in real space.
 Period.
           However, keep reading to find an instance where the transformation is done.
 Just don't forget to transform back.